 It's like how you feel after scarfing down delicious hot doughnuts in the morning: full of crazy energy and then quickly in need of a nap.
 Everyone loves a good "sugar" crash.

-Valerian and silver vine work in a similar ways for your kitty.
-They are natural herbs that that mimic the effects of catnip.
+Valerian and silver vine work in similar ways for your kitty.
+They are natural herbs that mimic the effects of catnip.